Op-Eds

 rights of property; and have in general been as short in their lives as they

-Constitution, which enjoins that the will of the majority shall prevail."
+principle of our Constitution, which enjoins that the will of the majority shall

-(Within the framework of the Constitution and Biblical Law, not mob rule.)
+prevail."
+(Within the framework of the Constitution and Biblical Law, not mob

 of the Country, 1st President of the United States